ctechfilmuniversity/lecture_eidp/02_scripts/itc_ws2021_05_variables_script.md

     colorRed = colorRed + step;
     // print(colorRed);

+    // We will execute the if code block if ether colorRed > 255
+    // or colorRed < 255
     if(colorRed > 255 || colorRed < 0){

         step = step * -1;
     }
 }
 ```

+Done 🥳

+Now, we have a nicely looping color change.

 ## Operators